 With the help of a highly diverse commission of over 5,000 teachers, parents, principals, business people and legislators from both parties, Allen was able to get his more rigorous Standards of Learning (SOL) adopted in June 1995.
 The American Federation of Teachers (AFT) recognized these new Standards of Learning as “exemplary and worthy of a close look by other states” for their “clarity, detail, content and precision.”

-Elected to the U.S. Senate in 2000, Allen advocated for policies to make America a leader in innovation and technology.
+*Elected to the U.S. Senate in 2000, Senator Allen advocated for policies to make America a leader in innovation and technology.
 He was Chairman of the Senate High Tech Task Force and created the Competitiveness Caucus.
 Allen founded the Nanotechnology Caucus with Senator Ron Wyden (D-OR), with whom he also co-sponsored the 21st Century Nanotechnology Research & Development Act in 2003 and the Internet Tax Freedom Act in 2004.
-Allen Sponsored the Minority Serving Institution Digital And Wireless Technology Opportunity Act Of 2005 and introduced a $1,000 per-child Education Opportunity Tax Credit in 2001, a modified version of which was passed later that year.
+Sen. Allen Sponsored the Minority Serving Institution Digital And Wireless Technology Opportunity Act Of 2005 to support HBCU, HSI and Tribal colleges.
+Fulfilling a key campaign promise, Sen. Allen introduced a $1,000 per-child Education Opportunity Tax Credit in 2001, a modified version of which was passed later that year.

 Allen was a member of the following committees: Energy and Natural Resources; Commerce, Science and Transportation; Foreign Relations (Chairman of the European Affairs Subcommittee); and Small Business and Entrepreneurship.
 Allen served in Senate Republican Leadership as Chairman of the National Republican Senatorial Committee for the 2004 election cycle.